MikeTaylor/palaeo-carnegie/co-authors/notes-on-lamanna-comments.md

 > Is it just me or do A, B, and C here show two carpal elements, whereas our current mount has only one?
 If so, I guess I must’ve decided to jettison a carpal at some point, though I can’t remember when or why.

 Oooh, sharp eyes.
 But I think it's even weirder than that: looking closely at your photo of the current mount's forefeet, there is only a single carpal for the right forefoot in the foreground, but it looks very much as though there are two in (what I assume must be) the left forefoot in the background.
 Can you please inspect the mount and confirm or deny?

+> I might end this sentence at “relatively spartan ones.”
+After all, research has continued here from Carnegie’s death to the present day (though in Vertebrate Paleontology it shifted from dinosaurs to non-dinosaurian vertebrates [particularly fossil mammals] through at least Dave Berman’s hiring in the 1970s).
+Moreover, with the exception of SUE the T. rex, our dinosaur exhibitions far surpass the Field’s.
+Of course, the AMNH has (and will likely always have) a larger, more diverse dinosaur collection than we do (especially as regards Cretaceous taxa), but more than one colleague has said to me, “I like your dinosaur gallery better than theirs.”
+(Obviously these people could just be saying that to be nice, but I do think that one could make the case.
+After all, our gallery contains the holotypes of D. carnegii, A. louisae, and T. rex, and moreover I think our dinos are generally presented in a more up to date, engaging way.)

+Not really relevant to the manuscript but for what it's worth I do agree.
+The Carnegie's public galleries are by some distance my favouries of those I have seen.